-The United States Mint offered the 2012 Platinum Eagle in numismatic format only.
+The United States Mint offered the 2012 Platinum Eagle (Buy on eBay) in numismatic format only.
 For the fourth year in a row, the bullion versions of the coins were not offered.
 Production had initially been suspended in late 2008 and never resumed.
 Under the authorizing legislation for the series, there is no requirement to produce the coins each year, rather it is at the discretion of the Secretary of the Treasury.

 Despite the absence of the bullion versions, the numismatic series had continued uninterrupted.
 The 2012 Proof Platinum Eagle was available in one ounce size only and represented the fourth design within a six year series presenting the core concepts of American democracy as found in the Preamble to the Constitution.
 The designs for each year were inspired by narratives written by John G. Roberts, Chief Justice of the Supreme Court.